 - What do the external reporting offices look like?

-External reporting offices are being set up both at the federal level and, albeit on an optional basis, at the state level, to which whistleblowers can turn.
-In addition, Bafin will act as a further external reporting office for the federal government when it comes to certain violations of capital market and securities law.
-The RefE even provides for another federal reporting office to which one can turn if one has discovered a violation at the other federal reporting offices.
-The RefE does not reveal the question, posed with a wink of the eye, of who is to be responsible for violations by this additional reporting office.
+On the basis of the recently withdrawn RefE, external reporting offices were to be established both at the federal level and, albeit on an optional basis, at the level of the Länder, to which whistleblowers could turn.
+In addition, Bafin should act as a further external reporting office of the federal government when it comes to certain violations of capital market and securities law.
+It remains to be seen what form this will ultimately take in political terms.

 The external hotlines also operate reporting channels and are also supposed to provide potential whistleblowers with comprehensive and independent information and advice on existing remedies and procedures for protection against reprisals.